BarryDigby/barrydigby.github.io/Week_2/BASH.md

 - `--filter-name`: Annotation of INDELs failing filtering threshold written to VCF file.

 ##### *Outputs*
 - `-O`: VCF file with annotated INDELs failing the selected filtering thresholds.
-INDELs that pass all thrtesholds will be marked with `PASS`.
+INDELs that pass all thresholds will be marked with `PASS`.

 # 8. Merge VCFs {#mergevcf}
 `MergeVCFs` combines multiple variant files into a single variant file.